Week 11: Dynamic Programming (Lab)

 Task

-Given two strings text1 and text2, return the length of their longest common subsequence (LCS).
+Given two DNA strings dna1 and dna2 (containing only characters A, C, G, T), your task is to return the length of their longest common subsequence (LCS).

 Definitions